zhuNanyang/CLFNet/README.md

-# CLFNet
+# Get started
+## Installation

-first, install needed python package from the setup.py.
+install needed python package from the setup.py.

+## Usage
-params.py:some params used in this paper is listed, you need to set the path of train data, the path of model in the pre-training stage, and the path of model in the regression stage.
+before run, you need configure the the parameters used in this paper params.py: e.g., the path of train data, the path of model in the pre-training stage, and the path of model in the regression stage.

 train_pre.py: run the pre-training stage

 train_reg.py: run the regression-stage

+##